morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-3.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Using Crossplane in GitOps, Part III
+# Using Crossplane in GitOps, Part III: Common Considerations

 In this series of articles, I will share my recent study on using Crossplane in GitOps.
 I will use Argo CD as the GitOps tool to demonstrate how Crossplane can work with it to provision applications from git to target cluster.
 Meanwhile, I will also explore some best practices, common considerations, and lessons learned that you might experience as well when use Crossplane in GitOps.

 This article particularly focuses on some common considerations that you may have when using Crossplane in GitOps such as deploying order, using hooks, health check, organizing configuration.
+You can find the demo project on GitHub at: https://github.com/morningspace/capabilities-shim-gitops.

 ## Deploying Order

 ### Argo CD Syncwave

-It is a common case where an application may be composed by multiple modules and some modules depend on other modules.
-When GitOps tool synchronizes these modules to target cluster, they need to be appled in a specific order.
+It is a common case where an application may be composed of multiple modules and some modules depend on other modules.
+When GitOps tool synchronizes these modules to target cluster, they need to be applied in a specific order.
 As an example, the deployment of Crossplane needs to be finished prior to the deployment of a Crossplane configuration package.
 This is because the configuration package requires some Crossplane CRDs available before it can be deployed.
 These CRDs come from the Crossplane deployment.

 In Argo CD, this can be solved by using syncwave.
 Syncwaves are used to order how manifests are applied or synchronized by Argo CD to the cluster.
 You can have one or more waves, that allows you to ensure certain resources are healthy before subsequent resources are synchronized.